jatingupta1622-ship-it/medbridge360/README.md

 **OpenAI errors:**
 - The app works without an API key using smart fallback responses
 - Check your API key is valid and has credits

----

-Built with ❤️ using Next.js 14, Prisma, PostgreSQL, and OpenAI